Azure/iotedge/edge-modules/api-proxy-module/readme.md

 ### Setup for pulling container images
-There are several different kind of configurations:
+There are several different kinds of configurations:
 - With local registry at the root:
     - Config for root device:
 ![](images/set_env_var_local_registry.png)